 - Was our reaction something we could meaningfully condense down to a sentence or two?

 - Was there something in your cover letter that affected our desire to provide feedback?

 - How hurried was I while sending out rejection letters?

-As you can see, there’s a lot of chance involved.
-We offer feedback when the stars align, but we’re not your critique group.
+As you can see, many of these factors have nothing to do with your story.
+We offer feedback as often as manageable, but we’re not your critique group.

 So many possible exceptions!

 We try to go through the main queue from oldest to newest, but there’s a lot of jitter.
 For example, if one of us downloads 10 stories to their Kindle, the next reader might come along ten minutes later and respond to the 11th story.

 The workflow can vary if I or one of the Co-Editors plucks a story from the queue.
 That can skip a story straight to the Final Round selection, though this may or may not be faster than the usual route.

 If a reprint submission gets a personal note or a regular Tier 1/2 rejection (instead of a Reprint rejection), don’t read anything into it.
 I’m sufficiently overtrained on the original-story workflow that sometimes I accidentally follow it for a reprint.
 At Tier 3 I usually include personal notes even for reprints; I’ve developed the summary during my decision-making process, so to omit it would just be hiding information from the author.